 University of Leeds, LIGHT

-George is a Senior Lecturer in Biostatistics, but has experience in a wide array of multi-diciplinary research projects.
+At the time of the original research project, George was a Senior Lecturer in Biostatistics, but has experience in a wide array of multi-diciplinary research projects.
 He is a member of the project management group.

 The EEiC project complements her current role by providing a wide range of insights into the commissioning of health services for multiethnic populations, so that services better meet the needs of black and minority ethnic patients and thereby help reduce ethnic inequalities in healthcare experiences and health outcomes.